Code-Institute-Submissions/my-second-project/README.md

 # Celtic Tours code institute Google Maps API
 ## Overview

 This web site was set up for the fictional company Celtic tours.
-Its purpose was to allow anyone planning a holiday in the British Isles, to search for a city in one of the 5 countries Ireland, Northern Ireland, Scotland, England or Wales.
+Its purpose was to allow anyone planning a holiday in the British Isles and Ireland, to search for a city in one of the 5 countries Ireland, Northern Ireland, Scotland, England or Wales.
 I have Autocomplete functionality in use so that when the user start typing a city on the input box, they will get suggesting of different cities associated with that country.
 By selecting one of the search types i.e. Hotel, Restaurant, bar or site seeing activities and pressing submit the google map would pan to the location and highlight several of the selected type within that area e.g. hotels with an